 How to Use the Cybis Archive

 In an effort to group sculptures together in what I hope is an interesting fashion, the Archive posts typically have a theme which falls into one of the general Categories shown in the sidebar (when viewed on a computer) or lower portion of the screen (on a mobile device.)
 Thus, under the People category you will find links to the posts showing the Shakespeare characters, characters from mythology, ballerinas, and so on.
 Sometimes a Cybis item will fall into more than one category (e.g., both Holidays and Giftware/Home Decor) and so it will be accessible from both of them.
-The Search function can also be used, although to be honest, it works much less well than utilizing the Categories.
+The Search function can also be used, although to be honest, it works less well than utilizing the Categories.

 The Archive now has several different types of indexes.
 The most extensive is the Name Index, but if you don’t know the name of a human figure or bust, the Visual Index for that genre is where to look (it is the only visual index in the Archive, because the non-human figures can be easily found via their Category.)